algosup/2024-2025-project-3-quickest-path-team-4/functionalSpecifications/functionalSpecifications.md

 - An performant and efficient **algorithm** that receive 2 inputs (**Source** and **Destination**) and provide 2 outputs (**travel time** and **an ordered list of the landmarks in the path**).
 - A **HTML page** that will contain a simple interface where the users will provide the inputs
-- A **REST API** running on an HTTP server (localhost) called by the HTML page that will contain our algorithm, and be able to handle the XML and JSON formats.
+- A **REST API** running on an HTTP server (localhost) called by the HTML page that will contain our algorithm.
 - A **Data Validation tool**, which will be useful to verify the integrity of the provided .csv file.
 Its source code with instructions on how to use it has to be in our Github repository.

 ### 2.2.
 Constraints